alastria/test-environment/README.md

 ## Image
 If you prefer to use an pre-configured image solutions, you can find in [this link](https://mega.nz/#!RdVQDYya!ykMYRL6Yo2ctr11W0KTs14wZQEGJ0iSKEz56uolGRfI)

+Credentials for login are:

+username: ubuntu
+password: alastria

 ## Contribute
 If you want to contribute, you detect any bug or you want to give us feedback about the tools, please do not hesitate in contacting us, or posting an issue.